johnryanmcnally/tile_tracker_pipeline/README.md

 <h2/>Future Work</h2>
 The items listed here are currently in development:

 1. A dashboard using Streamlit to display important data metrics and interesting visualizations
-2. Various machine learning models with the intent of including automated training, evaluation, and deployment when new data arrives
+2. Various machine learning models using PyTorch with the intent of including automated training, evaluation, and deployment when new data arrives

     2a.
-Model and data versioning
+Model and data versioning with MLflow and GreatExpectations